Techtonica/curriculum/jquery/jquery.md

 ### Motivation
 jQuery is a popular and easy-to-learn JavaScript library that allows you to manipulate HTML elements. jQuery allows developers to quickly make webpages interactive across different browsers.

+**Which companies use jQuery?**
+Below is the list companies using jQuery:
+- Uber
+- Twitter
+- Reddit

 ### Objectives

 **Participants will be able to:**